syncfusion-content/javascript-docs/js/installation-and-upgrade/Install-using-the-Offline-Installer.md

     **Additional Settings**

 	* Select the **Install Demos** check box to install Syncfusion samples, or leave the check box unchecked, if you do not want to install Syncfusion samples
-	* Select the **Register Syncfusion Assemblies in GAC** check box to install the latest Syncfusion assemblies in GAC, or clear this check box when you do not want to install the latest assemblies in GAC.
+	* Select the **Register Syncfusion Assemblies in GAC** check box to install the latest Syncfusion assemblies in GAC, or clear this check box when you do not want to install the latest assemblies in GAC
-    * Select the **Configure Syncfusion controls in Visual Studio** check box to configure the Syncfusion controls in the Visual Studio toolbox, or clear this check box when you do not want to configure the Syncfusion controls in the Visual Studio toolbox during installation.
-Note that you must also select the Register Syncfusion assemblies in GAC check box when you select this check box.
 	* Check the **Create Desktop Shortcut** checkbox to add a desktop shortcut for Syncfusion Control Panel
     * Check the **Create Start Menu Shortcut** checkbox to add a shortcut to the start menu for Syncfusion Control Panel